Hartrik/Sand-Game-2/README.md

 ## Scripting

-You can write scripts in JavaScript and manipulate with the canvas programmatically.
+You can write scripts in JavaScript and manipulate the canvas programmatically.

 If you put directory named “scripts” into the working directory you will be able to run all scripts from the menu.
 The second option is a build-in editor.